City · Greece · Europe

 Weather

 Santorini experiences a Mediterranean climate with hot, dry summers and mild, wet winters.
-January and February are the coldest months, with average temperatures around 12°C (54°F).
-March and April see mild temperatures, ideal for exploring the island.
-May and June are warm, with temperatures ranging from 20°C (68°F) to 25°C (77°F).
-July and August are the hottest months, with temperatures often exceeding 30°C (86°F).
-September and October offer pleasant weather, making them excellent times to visit.
-November marks the beginning of the cooler season, with temperatures gradually dropping to 15°C (59°F) by December.
+January and February are the coldest months, with average temperatures ranging from 10°C to 15°C. March and April see the beginning of the warm season, with temperatures rising to around 15°C to 20°C. May and June are comfortably warm, with temperatures averaging 20°C to 25°C. July and August are the hottest months, with temperatures often exceeding 30°C. September and October continue to be warm, with temperatures around 25°C to 30°C. November marks the start of the cooler season, with temperatures dropping to 15°C to 20°C. December is mild, with temperatures around 10°C to 15°C. Throughout the year, Santorini enjoys plenty of sunshine, making it an attractive destination for sun-seekers.

 Getting There